Tommy La Stella: Early life

+Career

 Atlanta Braves (2011–2014)

 The Atlanta Braves selected La Stella in the eighth round of the 2011 MLB draft.
 He signed with the Braves for $105,000 and spent the rest of the 2011 season with the Rome Braves of the Class A South Atlantic League.
 He batted .328/.401/.543 in 232 at bats.
 He was named an MiLB.com Organization All-Star.
 La Stella played for the Lynchburg Hillcats of the Class A-Advanced Carolina League in 2012, and he batted .302/.386/.460 in 298 at bats.
 He was named a Carolina League mid-season All-Star.
 He was also named an MiLB.com Organization All-Star.

 In 2013, La Stella played for the Mississippi Braves of the Class AA Southern League.
 With Mississippi, La Stella batted .343/.422/.473 in 283 at bats over 81 games.
 He was named a Topps Double A All-Star.
 He was also named an MiLB.com Organization All-Star.
 After the regular season, the Braves assigned La Stella to the Scottsdale Scorpions of the Arizona Fall League (AFL).
 He was named AFL All-Prospect Team.

 The Braves invited La Stella to spring training in 2014.
 He began the 2014 season with the Gwinnett Braves of the Class AAA International League, and debuted at the major league level on May 28, hitting two singles in his first game.
 La Stella hit his first major league home run on August 8, 2014, against Stephen Strasburg of the Washington Nationals.
 He finished the year with a .251 batting average in 93 games.